 NP-Live is a server application that runs on Linux.
 System recommendations can be found here:

-NP-View Java is a desktop application that runs on Windows, Linux, and OSX.
+NP-View is desktop application that runs on Windows, Linux and OSX.

 System details can be found here: